 Two things partitioning is not:

-The three pieces
+The three pieces you need

 - A partition function — defines the boundaries between buckets.